Convex-Dev/design/papers/convex-whitepaper.md

 - Status tagging (see below)
 - Marking Cells to be pinned for purposes of durable persistence or garbage collection

-Unlike the Encoding, Monotonic Headers associated with each Value ID are essentially *transient* in nature, i.e. they can be reset or discarded without affecting the Cells themselves.
+Unlike the Encoding, Monotonic Headers associated with each Value ID are essentially *transient* in nature, i.e., they can be reset or discarded without affecting the Cells themselves.
 This allows the Monotonic headers to be used locally by Peers independently of the general functioning of Convex as a decentralised network.
 For example, rebuilding the database during garbage collection may safely unmark pinned Cells providing the Peer has ensured that it has retained all the information it needs.

 #### Status tagging

 In order to support efficient Peer operation, the storage system implements a system of status tagging, used to indicate the level to which a data value has been verified by the Peer.

 Status tagging is monotonic in nature (increases in value) and hence can be included in part of the Monotonic Header

 The basic status levels are: